The Modern Slavery Act 2015 (the “MSA”) seeks to address the role of businesses in

 1. What is our Policy?

-forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all
+various forms, such as slavery, servitude, forced and compulsory labour and human

-integrity and an unwavering commitment to do the right thing.
+is built upon integrity and an unwavering commitment to do the right thing.
 We are

-committed to conducting our business and all our relationships based on integrity and without modern
+committed to conducting our business and all our relationships based on integrity

-Tangency Capital Services Ltd. (collectively, we, us, our or TCS), as well as agents, distributors, contractors and
+Ltd. (collectively, we, us, our or TCS), as well as agents, distributors, contractors and

-suppliers when acting on our behalf (each a Company
+suppliers when acting on our behalf (each a Company Representative).

 3. Who is responsible for this Policy?

-with our legal and ethical obligations prohibiting modern slavery and that Company
+complies with our legal and ethical obligations prohibiting modern slavery and that

-them understand and comply with this Policy and are given adequate
+reporting to them understand and comply with this Policy and are given adequate

 and regular training on it and the issue of modern slavery in our business and supply

 5. What does compliance with this Policy involve?

-supply chains is the responsibility of all those working for us and under our control.
-Company
+business and supply chains is the responsibility of all those working for us and under

-possible to the Chief Operating Officer.
-Company Representatives are encouraged to raise
+soon as possible to the Chief Operating Officer.
+Company Representatives are

-workers more generally or their working conditions within any tier of TCS’ supply chains
+treatment of workers more generally or their working conditions within any tier of

-good faith under this Policy, even if they turn out to be mistaken.
+concerns in good faith under this Policy, even if they turn out to be mistaken.
 We are

 7. What communication and training is available to support this Policy?

-process for individuals who work for us, and regular training will be made available as
+induction process for individuals who work for us, and regular training will be made

-suppliers, contractors and business partners to check that they are aware of
+with our suppliers, contractors and business partners to check that they are aware of

 8. What are the sanctions for breaches of this Policy?